Realtors & Property Owners

 Once you have a registered account for property listings, you will be able to post your listing through the Post/Manage Listings tab.
 Here, you can list unit descriptions and contact information.
 The website manager may also help you with posting.
 For any technical questions, contact Apartments.com at (877) 895-1234.

-OCHSS Database Program Policy Statement
+OCES Database Program Policy Statement

-By working with and housing Northeastern University students, realtors, property owners and property managers are to comply with applicable local, state, and federal laws, including municipal housing maintenance codes and all local rental registration and licensing requirements.
+By working with and housing Northeastern University students, realtors, property owners, and property managers are to comply with applicable local, state, and federal laws, including municipal housing maintenance codes and all local rental registration and licensing requirements.
 Northeastern University, in its sole discretion, may refuse participation in programs, or may de-list any realtor, property owner, or property manager when the University becomes aware of issues that may adversely impact students including, but not limited to, significant or repeated code violations, or repeated unresolved complaints.

-Off Campus Housing and Support Services at Northeastern offers several programs to realtors, property owners, and property managers including, but not limited to, the Off Campus Housing Database and Off Campus Apartment Fair.
+Off Campus Engagement and Support at Northeastern offers several programs to realtors, property owners, and property managers including, but not limited to, the Off Campus Housing Database and Off Campus Apartment Fair.
 Northeastern, in its sole discretion, may refuse to allow realtors, property owners, or property managers to take part in such University Programs, or may de-list already participating properties:

 - When there is a suspected material violation of a state or federal law, such as illegal discrimination of a tenant or perspective tenant (M.G.L.c.
 151B).

-- When there is misrepresentation(s) by the realtor/property owner/management company to a prospective tenant, tenant or University.
+- When there is misrepresentation(s) by the realtor/property owner/management company to a prospective tenant, tenant, or University.

 - When their properties are included on the City of Boston Problem Properties List.

-- In circumstances in which the actions or failure of a realtor, property owner or property manager may adversely impact students.
+- In circumstances in which the actions or failure of a realtor, property owner, or property manager may adversely impact students.

 The Realtor/Property Owner/Property Manager who is refused participation in University Programs or is de-listed under the provisions of this program policy shall not be permitted to participate in any University Program for a period of 6 months (or such longer period if the University determines that a longer period is appropriate), and then only if the Realtor/Property Owner/Property Manager satisfies the University that the problems with tenant complaints and regulatory services issues have been resolved and the relationship with the University students has improved.